×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We started in 2006 researching the internet for property to the north of Natal in Rio Grande do Norte State.
 After finding some villa's just completed and for sale located to the north of Natal we then made contact with the real estate agent in Natal and made dates to visit.
 While there we heard of Praia de Pipa, Brazil and did more internet research at the hotel and made contact with the company building Pipa Beleza Resort.
-After driving down and visiting the resort we bought the last villa available for sale in 2007," commented one expat who made the move to Praia de Pipa.
+After driving down and visiting the resort we bought the last villa available for sale in 2007," said one expat who made the move to Praia de Pipa.

 "Finding a place to live in Praia da Pipa is a relatively easy process.
 There are several websites dedicated to helping people find accommodation, such as Airbnb and Booking.com, which have a range of apartments and guest Houses available in the area.
 People can also search on social media platforms like Facebook and Instagram for local guesthouses, homes and apartments for rent.
 Alternatively, visitors can seek out a real estate agency or local landlord who can show them around potential rental properties before signing a rental agreement.
-Lastly, Praia da Pipa hosts several hostels and hotels that can provide temporary accommodation for visitors until they find a more permanent residence," remarked one expat in Praia da Pipa, Brazil.
+Lastly, Praia da Pipa hosts several hostels and hotels that can provide temporary accommodation for visitors until they find a more permanent residence," explained one expat living in Praia da Pipa, Brazil.

 Learn MoreGet Quote